Down-step statistics in generalized Dyck paths

 \section{Down-step statistics: A generating function approach}

-In this section we will consider the symbolic decomposition of $k_t$-Dyck paths, making use of the symbolic method as can be found in \cite[Chapter I.1]{Flajolet-Sedgewick:ta:analy}.
+In this section we will consider the symbolic decomposition of $k_t$-Dyck paths, making use of the symbolic method (see \cite[Chapter I.1]{Flajolet-Sedgewick:ta:analy}).
 From this, we then calculate down-step statistics using bivariate generating functions with the variables $x$ and $u$ to count the number of up-steps and the number of down-steps, respectively.